A good thesis statement gives the paper a clear argument, limits the topic, and shows what the writing will prove.

 Restatement of thesis doesn’t mean just swapping a few words.
 It’s about presenting your main idea in a new way that strengthens your argument.

-Here are some strategies to help you rephrase your thesis statement effectively.
+Here are some strategies from out thesis writing service to help you rephrase your thesis statement effectively.

 Restating Thesis by Substituting Synonyms